Carly07/the_gin_shed/README.md

 * Login and navigate to the edit recipe page.
 Confirm that the recipe form and background image display as expected, with the fields pre-populated with the specified recipe.
 * Hover over the form and confirm that the opacity changes as expected.
 * Select a new image, save and confirm image has been updated.
-* Click to remove the image, save and confirm the image has been removed and the 'no image' pic is displayed instead.
+* Click to remove the image, save and confirm the image has been removed and the 'no image' picture is displayed instead.
 * Remove data from a required field, attempt to save it and confirm validation errors.
 * Complete form correctly.
 Confirm success message displayed and user redirected to the updated recipe page.
 Check recipe details are listed correctly.